 - Does it move us closer to achieving our BHAG?

-Using these four questions to evaluate opportunities will you to say "Yes" to the right decisions and "No" to the rest.
+Using these four questions to evaluate opportunities will help you to say "Yes" to the right decisions and "No" to the rest.

 Your continuous attention during planning and relentless focus every day throughout the organization on striving to achieve your BHAG will enable innovation and success in a way that would not otherwise be possible.
-It will drive creativity and breakthrough thinking throughout the organization as everyone in the company is challenged to ask and answer the question “How can we...?”
+It will drive creativity and breakthrough thinking throughout the organization as everyone in the company is challenged to ask and answer the question, “How can we...?”